apache/openwhisk-deploy-kube/docs/k8s-ibm-public.md

 IBM provides both a "Lite" and a "Standard" Kubernetes offering in its public cloud Kubernetes service (IKS).
-These differ in capabilities, so are described separately below.
+These differ in capabilities, so they are described separately below.

 ## Initial setup